kumailn/Algorithms/README.md

 # 🆘 Algorithms
-- Just a bunch of algorithms with their solutions explained in detail.
+- Just a bunch of algorithms with their optimal solutions explained in detail.

 ## 📚 Arrays
  - [Plus One](https://github.com/kumailn/Algorithms/blob/master/Python/Plus_One.py)